-The foods that you eat can have a big effect on the pH of your urine.
-When you eat more acidic foods, the pH of your urine is more likely to be acidic.
+The foods that you eat can have a big effect on the blood pH of your urine.
+When you eat more acidic foods, the blood pH of your urine is more likely to higher in acid.

 Eating lots of non-acid foods, on the other hand, is more likely to result in an alkaline pH.